 From collecting information to completing orders, web forms provide a wealth of opportunities to connect with and learn about consumers.
 Unfortunately, these forms can be as risky as they are helpful.
-Not only are they incredibly vulnerable to attacks, they are frequently overlooked when developing website security solutions.
+Not only are they incredibly vulnerable to attacks, but they are also frequently overlooked when developing website security solutions.

 Web forms are far more vulnerable than most people realize.
 Much of this risk stems from their increased exposure as compared to other website applications.
 This, in turn, can grant malicious parties shockingly easy access to customer data.
 Oversights can also open the door to devastating attacks, such as form action hijacking.

 Secure form data is also crucial from a legal standpoint.
-Today's businesses are responsible for keeping consumers' data protected, especially as they interact with these consumers in online spaces.
+Today's businesses are responsible for keeping consumers' personal data protected, especially as they interact with these consumers in online spaces.
 Even if you manage to avoid most attacks, your failure to implement the necessary security protocol could lead to a variety of compliance concerns.

 Compliance aside, a lackluster approach to web form security leaves you vulnerable to these common attacks:

-• SQL injection attacks.
-Structure query language (SQL) injections occur when spammers manipulate SQL code.
+SQL injection attacks.
+Structure Query Language (SQL) injections occur when spammers manipulate SQL code.
 This allows them to view, modify, or even delete data.
 This is a common approach to acquiring sensitive information.
 It's one of the internet's oldest attacks, and yet, it also remains one of the most dangerous.

 An ever-increasing array of data privacy laws govern how — and to what extent — web application security must be provided.
 Your need to comply with these laws may depend, in part, on where your business is based and how you operate.